5 Things to keep in Mind Before Migrating Django to WordPress

 5 Things to keep in Mind Before Migrating Django to WordPress Img

 Moving a website to a new CMS is like moving house.
 There are so many different things you must keep in mind and forgetting any one of them can result in your encountering certain challenges either during migration or post migration, when you find some data missing or features not as per expectations.
+Content management systems (CMS) like Django and WordPress are popular choices for managing websites, but they differ significantly in terms of functionality, customization, and user experience.

 Django to WordPress migration isn’t an easy task and therefore you must get expert help that is someone who is well-versed with all the challenges associated with this specific migration process.
 One of the biggest challenges is the fact that Django is a Python-based framework, while WordPress is a PHP based framework.
+WordPress is the most popular CMS and holds a significant market share among content management systems, making it a preferred choice for many website owners.

 Let’s take a look at the various aspects of a seamless switch to WordPress from Django: